codebytere/node-mac-permissions/README.md

 **Note:**

-- `status` will be resolved back as `authorized` prior to macOS 10.14, as access to the camera and microphone was unilaterally allowed until that version.
+- `status` will be resolved back as `authorized` prior to macOS 10.14, as the underlying API was not introduced until that version.

 Example: